Tugboat Charters · Commercial Diving · Vessel Hire

-Our fleet of charter vessels operates inside the Australian Exclusive Economic Zone (EEZ).
+Our charter vessels work within the Australian Exclusive Economic Zone (EEZ).

 April 7, 2021

-Tug Boat Assist for Bulk Carrier Ocean Crossing
+Tugboat Assist for Bulk Carrier Ocean Crossing, Torres Strait

-Scope of Work North Marine was tasked to provide a tug boat assist to a 180-meter, 25,000 gross ton cargo bulk carrier, the ‘M.V.
+Scope of Work North Marine was tasked to provide a tugboat assist to a 180-meter, 25,000 gross-ton cargo bulk carrier, the ‘M.V.
 Funing’.
-Our tug assisted its voyage from Bligh Entrance through the Prince of Wales Channel in Queensland’s Torres Strait.
-Project Brief – Tugboat Assist The North Marine tug boat ‘Gulf Explorer’ mobilised to the Torres Strait from the Port of Cairns, Queensland.
+Our charter tug assisted the bulk carrier’s voyage from Bligh Entrance through the Prince of Wales Channel, in Queensland’s Torres Strait.
+Project Brief – Tugboat Assist The North Marine tugboat ‘Gulf Explorer’ mobilised to the Torres Strait from the Port of Cairns, Queensland.
 From here, she assisted with the ship’s tug escort, taking up the stern tow position.
 An 80-meter super tug took up the forward tow position.
 The Gulf Explorer’s tug escort voyage involved transiting through a narrow passage of the Great Barrier Reef.
 Commencing at Bligh Entrance, near Bramble Cay, the tow assist passed via the Prince of Wales Channel in the Torres Strait.
 The Gulf Explorer’s role is to assist the bulk carrier in holding straight throughout the voyage, limiting yawing during the ocean crossing.
 Project Outcome The M.V Funning made its transit safely and on schedule.
 The crossing was successful with no delays.

 March 25, 2021